-"One sheets" are very similar to album press releases used to generate media coverage for a new release, and in some cases, they function as the same document.
-But keep in mind that "one sheets" are designed to sell an album—a distributor will use a "one sheet" to convince buyers who sell albums to stock an album.
+One-sheets are very similar to album press releases used to generate media coverage for a new release, and in some cases, they function as the same document.
+But keep in mind that these pages are designed to sell an album—a distributor will use a one-sheet to convince buyers who sell albums to stock an album.

 - Band name